Albany International Airport: Airline shares

-Local accommodations
+Ground transportation

 Car

 Albany International Airport has direct access to I-87 and New York State Route 7 via Albany-Shaker Road, a 3.3 mi, four-lane boulevard.
 On August 14, 2018, New York state officials announced the new I-87 Exit 3 which will provide direct access to Albany International Airport.
 The airport is served by major car rental companies Hertz, Enterprise, Budget, and National as well as by Uber, Lyft, local taxi and limousine services.

 Bus

 Albany International Airport is served by CDTA Routes 117, 155, and 737.
 Route 737 provides access to Downtown Albany, while Route 117 provides access to Colonie and Guilderland via Colonie Center and Crossgates Mall.
 Adirondack Trailways and Vermont Translines also provides intercity bus service to and from the airport.
 You can also pick up a Vermont Translines bus to Vermont and Southern New York.

 Rail

 The closest rail station to Albany Airport is Schenectady Amtrak Station in Downtown Schenectady at 10 mile from the airport and mainly services western New York and goes east–west.
 For more rail options, Albany–Rensselaer Amtrak Station is 14 mile away and services as the main Amtrak operations center in the Capital Region, they service New York City and Western New York, east–west and north–south.